6thquake/react-material/pages/api/circular-progress.md

   /* istanbul ignore if */
   if (props.disableShrink && props.variant !== 'indeterminate') {
     return new Error(
-      'React-Material: you have provided the `disableShrink` property ' + 'with a variant other than `indeterminate`.
+      'Material-UI: you have provided the `disableShrink` property ' + 'with a variant other than `indeterminate`.
 This will have no effect.', );
   }